 F. Embankment Slopes 1.
 Briefly describe ground conditions (wet, dry, soft, firm).
-North: N/A East: 1 Dry, firn n So uth: Dry , firm West: N/A 2.
+North: N/A East: D So outh: Dry y, firm West: N/A 2.
 Do you observe signs of movement or instability on the embankment slopes?
 NI NA RA If Y and/or RA, please elaborate.
 If Y, circle those that apply: Slough or Slide Cracking Subsidence Bulging 3.
 Do you observe signs of excessive erosion or slope deterioration?
+Y Ν NI NA RA If Y and/or RA, please elaborate.
+4. Do you observe unwanted or unusual (thriving or poor) vegetative growth?
 Y N NI NA RA If Y and/or RA, please elaborate.
-4. Do you observe unusual vegetative growth (thriving or poor growth) or woody vegetation?
+5. Do you observe animal burrows on the embankment slopes?
 Y N NI NA RA If Y and/or RA, please elaborate.
-5. Do you observe animal burrows on the embankment slopes?
-NI NA RA If Y and/or RA, please elaborate.
 G. Embankment Toe 1.
 Do you observe signs of seepage (springs or boggy areas) at the embankment toe?
 Y N NI NA RA If Y and/or RA, please elaborate.
 2. Do you observe CCRs outside of the disposal footprint?
 Y N NI NA RA If Y and/or RA, please elaborate.
 H. Storm Water Control Features 1.
 Are run-on control features in satisfactory condition?
 Y Ν NI NA RA If N and/or RA, please elaborate.
 I. Open Items 1.
-List unresolved items from previous annual inspections (RA in Section A.) and new items identified during the annual inspection (RA in Sections B. through H.): a. b. c. d. е.
-J. Elaboration Identify the specific item number (for instance, F.2.) and elaborate on each deficiency or issue identified during the annual inspection.
+List unresolved items from previous annual inspections (RA in Section A.) and new ite ms identified luring tl he annua al inspec tion (R. A in Sections B. through H.): a. b. c. d. е.
+J. Elaboration

+Identify the specific item number (for instance, F.2.) and elaborate on each deficiency or issue identified during the annual inspection.
 Attach documentation (photographs or sketches) if practical.
-F.3.
-Minor rilling was observed on embankment slopes.
-The rilling does not currently pose a threat to structural stability, but it should be monitored and addressed if it becomes significant or excessive.
-F.5.
-Minor animal burrowing was observed on the east embankment slope.
-The animal burrowing does not currently pose a threat to structural stability, but it should be monitored and addressed if it becomes significant or excessive.